 into the Brad Holbrook case and found a lot of problems.
 Susan’s story

 won best criminal justice story in the Northwest from Society of Professional Journalists.
 Her reporting led to an appellate law firm taking up Holbrook’s appeal pro bono.
-In 2017, after 15 years, he got post-conviction relief.
+In 2017, after 15 years, he was exonerated.

-Susan is featured in Oxygen’s new show Mysteries and Scandals, in the Wonderland Murders episode, discussing her coverage of Eddie Nash and his federal prosecution in 2001.
+Susan is featured in Oxygen’s new show Mysteries and Scandals, in the Wonderland Murders episode, discussing her coverage of Eddie Nash, the Wonderland murders, and Nash’s federal prosecution in 2001.

 Goldsmith has won numerous state, regional and national journalism awards, including a Casey Medal for Meritorious Journalism for her reporting on child abuse.